proteinreport/proteinreport.org/content/en/directory/juicy-marbles/index.md

 date: 2021-01-25 16:17:57
 lastmod: 2021-01-25 16:17:57
 slug: /juicy-marbles
 description: "Our meats are not made in a lab, nor do we print them.
 We created our very own Meat-o-matic Reverse Grinder™ 9000.
 It mimics muscle texture by layering soy protein into linear fibers.
-It&#039;s a simple, 100% physical process using natural ingredients.
+It's a simple, 100% physical process using natural ingredients.
 The quality of protein is key for a good and nutritious steak, so we only source the good stuff."
 proteins: [Plant-Based]
 products: [Meat]
 business: [Production]